jarun/buku/README.md

   -a URL tag 1, tag 2, ...   add URL as bookmark with comma separated tags -d N                       delete entry at index N -D                         delete ALL bookmarks
-  -i N                       add entry at index N, works with -a, use to fill deleted index -p N                       show details of bookmark record at index N -P                         show all bookmarks along with real index from database -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at index N (from output of -p) -w                         fetch title info from web, works with -a or -u -z                         show debug information
+  -i N                       insert entry at index N, useful to fill deleted index -p N                       show details of bookmark record at index N -P                         show all bookmarks along with real index from database -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at index N (from output of -P) -w                         fetch title info from web, works with -a, -i, -u -z                         show debug information
                              you can either add or update or delete in one instance any other option shows help and exits markit